When is the next total solar eclipse in the U.S. after today? See the paths for the 2044 and 2045 events

 The 2044 eclipse will start in Greenland on Aug.
 23, 2044, and will continue its path through Canada.

 The 2044 total solar eclipse will be short, mostly appearing in Canada.
-It will be visible from three states in the U.S.: Montana, Nroth Dakota and South Dakota.
+It will be visible from three states in the U.S.: Montana, North Dakota and South Dakota.

 The path of totality will cross Williston and Dickinson, North Dakota, and Great Falls, Montana.